Recognizing Injury Symptoms After a Car Crash in Georgia

 Blood in Urine or Stool: Internal injuries to organs like the kidneys or gastrointestinal tract might result in blood in your urine or stool.

-Abdominal Pain: Soreness or tenderness in your abdomen could signal internal injuries affecting organs like your spleen, liver, or kidneys.
+Abdominal Pain: Tenderness in the abdominal area might mean you’ve injured organs like your spleen, liver, or kidneys.

-Swelling or Bruising: Noticeable swelling or bruising in your chest or abdominal region may suggest underlying tissue or organ damage.
+Bruising or Swelling: If you notice swelling or bruising in your chest or abdominal region, it may indicate organ or tissue injuries.

 Bone and Joint Injury Symptoms